 When you change the browser title, make sure that it is unique to every other title of page and posts in your website.

 The easiest way to manage the Browser Title and not have to worry about it and its relevancy to the contents of your page, is to make sure that your post and page titles are:

-- All unique
+- All unique to the website